Lansoprazole vs Omeprazole

 The main differences between the two treatments relate to recommended dosages - Lansoprazole typically requires a lower dosage to treat a problem effectively.

-Buy acid reflux treatment from an online pharmacy
+Buy acid reflux treatment from Express Pharmacy

 Both Omeprazole and Lansoprazole can be purchased directly through Express Pharmacy, making the process both convenient and swift.
 Express Pharmacy is a UK online pharmacy - you will have your medication in as little as one working day, putting you on the road to recovery in no time.